 How to Store Keto Pancakes

-Once you make a batch of these delicious pancakes, they can easily be stored for later.
-Place them in an air-tight container in the fridge for up to a week.
-This is a great way to meal plan for a yummy breakfast treat during the week.
+Once you make a batch of these delicious keto pancakes, they can easily be stored for later.
+Place them in an airtight container in the fridge for up to a week.
+This is a great way to meal plan for a yummy breakfast treat throughout the week.

+Yes!
 These keto pancakes are a delicious way to meal prep or store for later use.
-They freeze very well and can be kept in the freezer for up to 2 weeks.
+They freeze very well and can be kept in the freezer for up to 2 weeks in a freezer bag.

 Easy Keto Pancakes